PerttuHamalainen/LLMCode/readme.md

 ![](images/editable_result.png "Coding and grouping results, one code per line")

 The format should allow a human researcher to easily rename groups and move codes to different groups by copy-pasting the .csv lines.

+The LLM [coding prompt](test_results/bopp_test_prompt.txt) constructed from the coding instructions and few-shot examples is also saved to the output directory, for debugging purposes.
+Note that for each coded text, the order of the examples is shuffled randomly to alleviate the recency bias of LLMs.

 ### Evaluating Code Quality
 For evaluating code quality using the validation codes, we also produce a .csv that shows the human and LLM codes side-by-side, sorted from most human-like to least human-like.
 Before carrying out further analyses on a particular dataset, **one should check the least human-like codes to see whether the LLM coding errors are acceptable.**